Starry Stonewort

 Location

-Starry stonewort can be found in certain lakes across the United States.
+Starry stonewort can be found across the United States.

 Propagation